 However, this level of safety doesn’t come at the cost of comfort.
 Soft foam throughout the seat offers added protection and forms a cushy but supportive layer between your infant and the safety tech under the hood.
 Plus, a deep seat structure simultaneously shields and embraces your child.

-Bottom line: an adjustable, sturdy handle and ray-busting rotating canopy round out a formidable package and our best car infant car seat under $200.
+An adjustable, sturdy handle and ray-busting rotating canopy round out a formidable package and our best infant car seat under $200.

 Maxi-Cosi Mico 30 Infant Car Seat